citizen428/citizen428.github.io/source/_posts/2013-05-31-south-america-the-summary.markdown

 categories:
     - travel
 ---
-After a three day layover in the U.S., Mexico seems like the perfect place to write up my thoughts and the roughly 7.5 month we spent in South America.
+After a three day layover in the U.S., Mexico seems like the perfect place to write up my thoughts and the roughly 7.5 months we spent in South America.
 I'm sure there are plenty of omissions, but it should be enough to give you an idea.

 **Paraguay**